 I have had this radio for about a month, so far, and it seems very good.
 The TX audio is excellent on it, everyone tells me I have good audio.
 The RX audio also seems good.
 It puts out a full 100 watts on all the bands, according to my MFJ SWR/Wattmeter.
 I have worked a lot of DX with just a dipole and this radio.
 I would highly recommend it to anyone looking for a good used HF rig.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TS-140S.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TS-140S.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TS-140S might be around:
+Based on historic data, today's second-hand price of the Kenwood TS-140S is around: